4d/docs/website/translated_docs/es/API/Transporter.md

 #### Descripción

-The `.port` property contains <!-- REF #transporter.port.Summary --> the port number used for mail transactions<!-- END REF -->.
+La propiedad `.port` contiene <!-- REF #transporter.port.Summary --> el número de puerto utilizado para las transacciones de correo<!-- END REF -->.
 By default, if the *port* property has not been set in the *server* object (used to create the transporter object with `SMTP New transporter`, `POP3 New transporter`, `IMAP New transporter`), the port used is:

 *   **SMTP** - 587
 *   **POP3** - 995